 Andy Murray reaches 4th round at Sony Open

-KEY BISCAYNE, Florida (AP) — Andy Murray won Sunday while Ivan Lendl watched as a fan rather than a coach.
+KEY BISCAYNE, Fla.
+(AP) — Andy Murray won Sunday while Ivan Lendl watched as a fan rather than as a coach.

 With Lendl among the stadium spectators, Murray advanced to the fourth round at the Sony Open by beating Feliciano Lopez 6-4, 6-1.
 The tournament is the first for the two-time Key Biscayne champion since he parted with Lendl, who coached Murray for two years and helped him become a Grand Slam champion.

 “We’re back together again.
 It was only a four- or five-day split,” Murray joked.
 “No, it’s a shame he won’t be watching many more of my matches from the stands.”

 Roger Federer also advanced easily in the upset-free tournament, beating qualifier Thiemo de Bakker 6-3, 6-3.
 Venus Williams committed 44 unforced errors but had 11 aces and edged wild-card Casey Dellacqua 6-4, 5-7, 6-4.

 Lendl helped Murray win Wimbledon, the U.S. Open, an Olympic gold medal and last year’s Key Biscayne title.
 Lendl said he decided to step down because he wanted to concentrate on other projects, among them playing more senior events.

 Murray was unhappy about the split and said Lendl will be difficult to replace.
 Before their partnership, Murray was 0-4 in Grand Slam finals — although he did win Key Biscayne in 2009.

 The No. 6-seeded Murray moved one round closer to a potential quarterfinal against Novak Djokovic.
 Murray returned well and made the most of his chances at the net to improve to 9-0 against Lopez, seeded 32nd.